Optimally Biased Expertise: Many States and Actions

-The second caveat lies in the fact that Proposition \ref{prop:comm} relies on the state-matching preferences.
-In our setting (with the exception of Section \ref{sec:genprefs}), any action is either ``right'' or ``wrong'', without any degrees of correctness.
+The second caveat lies in the fact that Proposition \ref{prop:comm} relies on state-matching preferences.
+In our setting, any action is either ``right'' or ``wrong'', without any degrees of correctness.
 The misalignment of beliefs across the principal and the agent is thus small enough to not warrant the principal overriding the agent's suggested action.
-In contrast, in a uniform-quadratic framework, both states and actions lie in a continuum, and the principal's loss is proportional to the distance between the realized state and the chosen action.
-In such a setting, any misalignment (be it in preferences or beliefs) between the principal and the agent would lead to the principal being willing to override the agent's recommendation, leading to the delegation equilibrium being no longer directly sustainable under communication.
+In contrast, in the settings of \citet{che2009opinions}, \citet{argenziano_strategic_2016}, and \citet{deimen2019delegated}, both states and actions lie in a continuum, and the principal's loss is proportional to the distance between the realized state and the chosen action.
+In such a setting, any misalignment between the principal and the agent would lead to the principal being willing to override the agent's recommendation, leading to the delegation equilibrium being no longer directly sustainable under communication.
+This ability to exploit interim misalignment is also what drives the persuasion and prejudice avoidance channels that underlie the result of \cite{che2009opinions}.
+By shutting these channels down we provide a novel explanation for the desirability of bias in delegation.

+On a separate note, it is immediate from Proposition \ref{prop:comm} that the same equilibrium would survive in a setting with \emph{verifiable communication} a l{\`a} \citet{dur2005producing} and \cite{che2009opinions}, where an agent chooses between disclosing a signal realization that he received and disclosing nothing -- as opposed to cheap talk communication assumed above, where the agent can send any message.
+Since in the cheap talk equilibrium described in Proposition \ref{prop:comm}, the principal always follows the (optimally chosen) agent's recommendation and takes the agent's most preferred action, the agent would never have an incentive to conceal evidence from the principal.